Who is the Top Investor In Kimco Realty Corporation (KIM)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 65.24 million shares valued at $734.58 million.
-The investor’s holdings represent 15.08% of the KIM Shares outstanding.
+The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 65.58 million shares valued at $984.3 million.
+The investor’s holdings represent 15.16% of the KIM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 41.65 million shares valued at $625.2 million to account for 9.63% of the shares outstanding.
-The other top investors are Apg Asset Management Us Inc. which holds 22.13 million shares representing 5.12% and valued at over $249.21 million, while State Street Corporation holds 4.94% of the shares totaling 21.36 million with a market value of $240.5 million.
+The other top investors are JP Morgan Chase & Company which holds 26.54 million shares representing 6.14% and valued at over $398.32 million, while Apg Asset Management Us Inc. holds 5.12% of the shares totaling 22.13 million with a market value of $332.2 million.

-Kimco Realty Corporation (NYSE: KIM) is 17.72% higher on its value in year-to-date trading and has touched a low of $7.45 and a high of $19.17 in the current 52-week trading range.
+Kimco Realty Corporation (NYSE: KIM) is 27.58% higher on its value in year-to-date trading and has touched a low of $7.45 and a high of $19.09 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The KIM stock was last observed hovering at around $17.87 in the last trading session, with the day’s loss setting it -0.2% off its average median price target of $18.00 for the next 12 months.
-It is also 15.86% off the consensus price target high of $21.00 offered by 20 analysts, but current levels are -26.21% lower than the price target low of $14.00 for the same period.
+The KIM stock was last observed hovering at around $18.55 in the last trading session, with the day’s gains setting it 0.6% off its average median price target of $18.00 for the next 12 months.
+It is also 8.81% off the consensus price target high of $21.00 offered by 20 analysts, but current levels are -36.79% lower than the price target low of $14.00 for the same period.

-The stock witnessed a 4.93% loss in the last 1 month and extending the period to 3 months gives it a 17.25%, and is -1.56% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.56% over the week and 3.13% over the month.
+The stock witnessed a 12.38% loss in the last 1 month and extending the period to 3 months gives it a 28.09%, and is 7.52% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.15% over the week and 3.07% over the month.

 Kimco Realty Corporation (KIM) Analyst Forecasts